• About us

 Career path: from intern to Senior Manager

-A common question from candidates is: how fast can you grow as a Business Manager?
+A common question from candidates is: how fast can you grow as a Manager?

 At Amaris Consulting, progression can be fast for people who stay curious, proactive, and accountable.
 Maxime joined in 2022 as a final-year intern.
 With an engineering background and a strong interest in business, he wanted to understand what management looked like from the inside.
 After his internship, he completed his master’s degree, then spent a summer working from the Lisbon office.
 Same role, different country, different challenges.
 “It was genuinely eye-opening to do the same job in a different context.
 The culture is different, the client dynamics are different, the way people communicate is different.
 You come back with a much wider frame of reference.” — Maxime, Senior Manager